-AstraZeneca has rapidly mobilized its research efforts to discovering novel coronavirus-neutralising antibodies as a treatment to prevent COVID-19 disease.
-The company will initiate a randomized, global clinical trial to assess the potential of Calquence (acalabrutinib) in the treatment of the exaggerated immune response (cytokine storm) associated with COVID-19 infection in severely ill patients.
+AstraZeneca has rapidly mobilised its research efforts to discovering novel coronavirus-neutralising antibodies as a treatment to prevent COVID-19 disease.
+The company will initiate a randomised, global clinical trial to assess the potential of Calquence (acalabrutinib) in the treatment of the exaggerated immune response (cytokine storm) associated with COVID-19 infection in severely ill patients.
 Together with the University of Oxford, AstraZeneca announced an agreement for the global development and distribution of the university’s potential recombinant adenovirus vaccine aimed at preventing COVID-19 infection.

 Eli Lilly and AbCellera have entered into an agreement to co-develop antibody products for the treatment and prevention of COVID-19.
-Lilly has also entered into an agreement with the US National Institute of Allergy and Infectious Diseases (NIAID), on a study in NIAID's Adaptive COVID-19 Treatment Trial.
+Lilly has also entered into an agreement with the US National Institute of Allergy and Infectious Diseases (NIAID) on a study in NIAID's Adaptive COVID-19 Treatment Trial.
 This will begin in the US with a planned expansion to additional sites including Europe and Asia.
-Lastly, Lilly will advance an investigational selective monoclonal antibody against Angiopoietin 2 (Ang2), to Phase 2 testing in pneumonia patients hospitalized with COVID-19 who are at a higher risk of progressing to acute respiratory distress syndrome (ARDS).
+Lastly, Lilly will advance an investigational selective monoclonal antibody against Angiopoietin 2 (Ang2) to Phase 2 testing in pneumonia patients hospitalised with COVID-19 who are at a higher risk of progressing to acute respiratory distress syndrome (ARDS).

-Johnson & Johnson announces a lead vaccine candidate for COVID-19, a landmark new partnership with the US Department of Health & Human Services and a commitment to supply 1 billion vaccines worldwide for emergency pandemic use.
+Johnson & Johnson announced a lead vaccine candidate for COVID-19, a landmark new partnership with the US Department of Health & Human Services and a commitment to supply 1 billion vaccines worldwide for emergency pandemic use.

 Cargill has mobilised its employee-led network of Cargill Cares Councils to work with food bank partners to support children and families facing food insecurity.
 Cargill has engaged their plants to donate vital ingredients such as disinfecting alcohol and glycerin, with 160,000 litres of disinfecting alcohol already provided to the Dutch and Belgian governments to support healthcare workers.
 Cargill is also providing support to agricultural communities and food industry workers.